fulldecent/github-pages-template/README.md

+# Horses website (🔨 UPDATE THIS AFTER YOU COPY TEMPLATE)

+## Updating content

+🔨 Add specific notes here about content style guides or how contributors can work together to update content on your site.

-# How to run this application locally
+## How to run this application locally

-## Setup environment
+### Setup environment

 _In production (GitHub Actions), environment is setup by by workflows in [.github/workflows/](.github/workflows/)._